apache/twill/src/site/markdown/index.md

 Twill is an abstraction over Apache Hadoop® YARN that reduces the complexity of developing distributed applications, allowing developers to focus more on their business logic.
 Twill allows you to use YARN’s distributed capabilities with a programming model that is similar to running threads.

+### Disclaimer

+Apache Twill is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by Incubator.
+Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
+While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.